Requirements Coverage-Guided Minimization for Natural Language Test Cases: Introduction

 \section{Introduction}

-Software testing is a critical activity throughout the software development life cycle, playing a key role in early defect detection and compliance with requirements~\cite{myers2011art,everett2007software}.
-In particular, testing driven by requirements is conducted to validate systems before their deployment~\cite{dustin2009implementing}.
+Software testing is a critical activity throughout the software development life cycle, playing a key role in early defect detection and in ensuring requirements compliance~\cite {myers2011art,everett2007software}.
+In particular, requirements-driven testing is conducted to validate systems before deployment~\cite{dustin2009implementing}.
 This is especially critical for systems that must demonstrate functional safety, such as automotive systems.
 In such contexts, it is also common to specify test cases in natural language (following templates) to facilitate their analysis and traceability to requirements, before manually writing the corresponding test code.

 However, due to the increasing complexity of systems and their continuous change by large teams, test suites are hard to maintain, tend to grow, and are often redundant (i.e., some of the test cases are likely to detect the same faults), thus leading to waste of time and resources~\cite{rothermel2002empirical}.
 Further, in practice, testers have limited resources and time to test new system updates.
 To address this, given a test budget, test suite minimization (TSM) is proposed to prune test cases that are most likely to be redundant, while satisfying coverage criteria and maximizing fault detection~\cite{harrold1993methodology, von1999test}, thus significantly reducing testing cost and time while limiting the impact on system quality or compliance.